The Rise Of Flooring Visualiser Technology

 The decisions are endless, and the choices enormous.

-These are the very dilemmas that visualiser technology has solved.
-With just a few clicks, you can see exactly what your selections will look like, and all those fears of making a bad choice are a thing of the past.
+With just a few clicks, the shopper can see exactly what their selections will look like, and all those fears of making a bad choice are a thing of the past.

 It was pretty addictive too.
 I challenge you not to try out almost every floor, just because you can!